grafana/loki/docs/sources/clients/promtail/logrotation.md

 2. Tailer - A reader that reads log lines as they are appended, for example, agents like Promtail.
 3. Log Rotator - A process that rotates the log file either based on time (for example, scheduled every day) or size (for example, a log file reached its maximum size).

 > **NOTE:** Here `fd` defines a file descriptor.
-Once a file is open for read or write, OS gives back a unique file descriptor (usually an integer) per process, and all the operations like read and write are done over that file descriptor.
+Once a file is open for read or write, The Operating System returns a unique file descriptor (usually an integer) per process, and all the operations like read and write are done over that file descriptor.
 In other words, once the file is opened successfully, the file descriptor matters more than the file name.

 One of the critical components here is the log rotator.
 Let's understand how it impacts other components like the appender and tailer.